Sunday of the Man Born Blind

 The pharisees are still trying to “prove” Jesus to be a sinner.
 The man born blind puts forth that a sinner could not do what He just did.
 Not even Moses healed a man born blind.

 And with that, this simple beggar shows himself to be wiser than the pharisees.
 And . . . they . . . can’t stand it. . ..
 “You were utterly born in sin, and you dare to teach us?”

 They basically called him an S.O.B and threw him out.

-In seeing the blind man was illumined in spirit.
-How do our eyes work for seeing the deeper things of God?
+In seeing that the blind man was illumined in spirit: How do our eyes work for seeing the deeper things of God?

 What can we not see?
 What can we not even perceive that we aren’t seeing?

-We live in a culture that discourages personal inventory, of looking at ourselves, at what passions drive us.
-Our culture would rather sell stuff to our passions than have us look at what is making our choices for us.
+We live in a culture that discourages self examination, of looking at ourselves, at what passions are driving us.
+Our culture would rather sell stuff to our passions than have us look at what choices the passions are making for us.
+We live in a culture that would rather make empty accusations than examine what has really happened.
 We live in a culture that would rather us not see.
-Yet to grow spiritually we need to look at those very things.
-To break the cycle of greed, lust, envy we need to look into ourselves honestly and see the uncomfortable things (both good and bad) about us, . . . and own those things . . . and bring them to God . . . and work with Him to let those things be healed.
+Yet, to grow spiritually we need to look at those very things.
+To break the cycle of greed, lust, envy we need to look into ourselves honestly and see the uncomfortable things (both good and bad) about us, . . . and own those things . . . and bring them to God . . . and work with Him . . . to let those things be healed.

 Sometimes our blindness is to protect ourselves from what would be too overwhelming to see.
 This blindness God can also heal. . .. as we learn to trust God, what was overwhelming becomes possible to face.